JuliaMersing/Find-a-Surgeon/README.md

 ## What does the web do?

-The app must fetch from an API.
+- The app must fetch from an API.
-Render the doctors information on the home page.
+- Render the doctors information on the home page.
 Required information is: Picture, name and city.
-Add a filter that allows the user to search by name any doctor.
+- Add a filter that allows the user to search by name any doctor.
-If the user search an unexistant doctor a non found page will appeard.
+- If the user search an unexistant doctor a non found page will appeard.
-The filter must work either if the user writes with caps on or not.
+- The filter must work either if the user writes with caps on or not.
-I add some styles (don't blame me, I'm not a designer) Use grid for the character list.
+- I add some styles (don't blame me, I'm not a designer).
+Palette colors are from Fantastic Mr. Fox.
+- Use grid for the character list.
-Make it responsive.
+- Make it responsive.
-If the user goes to unexistant pages we must give a proper feedback.
-Add an extra filter to search by gender.

 ## Built with